meri-imperiumi/handbook/docs/systems/sails.md

 - [ ] Attach whisker pole uphaul to the end of the pole
 - [ ] Uncoil forward and aft guy lines attached to the pole
-- [ ] For staysail, install the extra "poling out sheet"
+- [ ] Install the extra "poling out sheet"
 - [ ] Lower the whisker pole so that it is easily accessible
 - [ ] Hook the sheet through the whisker pole jaws
 - [ ] Hoist and tension the pole using the uphaul and the guys.
 Pole should be completely immobilised